 The Elder Index does not include the cost of home-based long term care assistance.
 In-home long term care costs can double a senior’s overall expenses.
 Click here for more information.
 Click here for more information on the Elder Index.

-Interested in economic security for those under 65 years?Click here to learn more about the Self-Sufficiency Standard, the county-and-family-specific measure of the minimum income needed for individuals and families under 65 years old.
+Interested in economic security for those under 65 years?Click here to learn more about the Family Needs Calculator (formerly the Self-Sufficiency Standard), the county-and-family-specific measure of the minimum income needed for individuals and families under 65 years old.